Dumont19/netflix-app/README.md

 in one player with controls.
 For turn off trailer, just click on image again and it be closed.

-It has the functionality to scroll right and left.
+It has the scroll right and left.

 ## 📱 Responsivity

 This application is fully responsive.

+## :globe_with_meridians: Hosting

+Use the following address to see the hosted project and test its features: https://netflix-app-e5704.firebaseapp.com